blizda/smallAndroidApp/README.md

 Android app with php back-end.
 Allows send geodata to server, for adding it to database.
-Android path receive date from server and shows geodata on google maps.
+Android path keep date local in sqllite database.
+Geodata shows on google maps